Kwuasimoto/moto-toaster/README.md

 ### Notes:

-Simultaneous toasters not supported, use one Toaster at a time. <br/>
+Simultaneous toasters not supported, use one Toaster at a time.
+Will be implemented soon.<br/>
-If you need multi toaster support, apply an ID to the Toaster and within the For, check for id before rendering toast. <br/>
-I'll get around to implementing it sometime soon likely. </br>

 ### All Components Included